-Layn Abbott has taken multiple Women’s Studies courses including an independent study this semester, the capstone project for which involves not just one but two blog entries for us.
-Abbott has worked with WMST faculty member Dr. Trish Oberweis on Sexual Assault Prevention research for the university and has done two independent study courses focusing on in depth research of issues surrounding sexual assault.
+A student who wishes to remain anonymous has taken multiple Women’s Studies courses including an independent study this semester, the capstone project for which involves not just one but two blog entries for us.
+He has worked with WMST faculty member Dr. Trish Oberweis on Sexual Assault Prevention research for the university and has done two independent study courses focusing on in depth research of issues surrounding sexual assault.
 He will be graduating this weekend with a major in Criminal Justice and Sociology.
-Congratulations, Layn!
-Without further ado, I yield the floor for the first of Layn Abbott’s blog entries.
+Congratulations!
+Without further ado, I yield the floor for the first of his two blog entries.

 –Alison Reiheld, Director of SIUE Women’s Studies